Curated Winter Trails for Every Dog in Antrim County: A Guide to Safe, Seasonal Adventures

 🏡 Hyper-Local Gems: Our Favorite Town-Adjacent Trails

-Ideal for: Combining a true nature fix with the charm of our local communities.
+Ideal for: Combining an accurate nature fix with the charm of our local communities.
 Perfect for when time is short but the call of the trail is strong.

 1. Alden Quiet Pathway (Alden Rails-to-Trails)